 Adolescents and young people constitute a major proportion of Iran's population.
 According to the statistics, in 2011, about 39% of the total population of Iran was within the age range of 10-24 years (43).
 Similar to other Asian countries, the youths living in Iran experience rapid social, cultural, and demographic changes.
 In the current era of widespread and universal communications, the young generation is exposed to rapid changes of values and norms at a wider level than the previous generations.
 A part of the attitudinal and behavioral changes of the vouths covers the area of sexual and reproductive health.
-Along with increasing urbanization and explosion of information, these important changes have exposed the youths and adolescents to reproductive health-related risks.
+Along with increasing urbanization and explosion of information, these important changes have exposed the vouths and adolescents to reproductive health-related risks.

-Despite the performed small- and large-scale studies, dealing with sensitive issues, such as attitude toward sex, prevalence of high-risk sexual behaviors, prevalence of STDs, and legitimate and illegitimate youth pregnancies have been avoided due to cultural sensitivities in this regard.
+Despite the performed small- and largescale studies, dealing with sensitive issues, such as attitude toward sex, prevalence of high-risk sexual behaviors, prevalence of STDs, and legitimate and illegitimate youth pregnancies have been avoided due to cultural sensitivities in this regard.
 Therefore, the cultural sensitivities in our society can be an effective factor in the poor knowledge of the youths about sexual and reproductive health (44).
 Meanwhile, in a study carried out by Baheiraei et al. (2014), it was demonstrated that the sexual issue was the most common health subject that the adolescents were eager to obtain some information about (45).

-Some studies conducted in Iran have revealed that the majority of the parents, teachers, and clergymen believe that sex education must be provided for adolescents and youths at the time marriage (7).
+Some studies conducted in Iran have revealed that the majority of the parents, teachers, and clergymen believe that sex education must be provided for the adolescents and youths at the time of marriage (7).
 Based on the Holy Quran, in the religion of Islam, any type of extramarital sex is forbidden (46).
 However, the disobedience of religious teachings and instructions has been always common in all societies.
 A study conducted on the male adolescents within the age range of 15-18 years in Tehran, Iran, demonstrated that a significant minority of these individuals had sexual activities.

-In the mentioned study, 18% of the single male subjects within the age range of 15-16 participants had permissive attitudes toward accepting pre-marriage sexual relations (44).
+In the mentioned study, 18% of the single male subjects within the age range of 15-16 years and 37% of the single males within 17-18 years of age declared to have "sexual contacts" with girls or women.
+Among these subjects, 67% and 75% of the individuals aged 15-16 and 17-18 years, respectively, stated that they had more than one sex partner.
+Moreover, the majority of the participants had permissive attitudes toward accepting pre-marriage sexual relations (44).